 Students begin taking graduate level courses in the fall of their fourth year at Rosemont College.
-The courses are listed below in the suggested sequence in which he/she should be taken.
+The courses are listed below in the suggested sequence in which the student should be taken.

 CREDITS

-Fourth Year, 6
+Fourth Year, fall semester 6

 PSY 5999 Introduction to Counseling 3

 Psychology

 PSY 6030 Advanced Research Methods 3

 OR

-PSY 6082 Development Across the Lifespan 3
+PSY 6082 Development Across the Lifespa an 3

-Fourth Year, 6
+Fourth Year, spring semester

 PSY 6002 Group Process and Strategies 3

 OR

 PSY 6021 Psychopathology I 3

 PSY 6050 Family Counseling 3

 PSY 6060 Multicultural Counseling 3

 PSY 6070 Career & Lifestyle Counseling 3